zeloszb/Flood-It/README.md

 # Flood-It
-A clone of the Flood-It game - made with raylib
+A simple clone of the Flood-It game - made with raylib